alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-2.md

 ## Getting unstuck

-The purpose of this session is to unblock progress through the Khan Academy course, so that the students will all be able to see all of the content.
+The purpose of this session is to unblock progress through the Khan Academy course, so that the trainees will all be able to see all of the content.

 Try to prioritise questions that block progress, not simply that they are curious about something.
 The questions gathered earlier may be helpful in prioritising.
-To avoid disappointment, let the students know that there will be time to cover other questions later in the day.
+To avoid disappointment, let the trainees know that there will be time to cover other questions later in the day.

 ## Live coding